Trading Partner Portal: Mexico

 In the last 20 years, two-way trade in goods between Mexico and the United States increased dramatically from $81.4 billion in 1993 to $525 billion in 2016.
 Mexico has remained the United States’ second largest export market since 1995, with a total value of $231 billion in 2016.
 Top export categories from the U.S. to Mexico included computer and electronic products, transportation equipment, chemicals, and non-electrical machinery.

 Mexico continues to be California’s number one export market, purchasing 15.4 percent of all California exports.
 California exports to Mexico amounted to $25.3 billion in 2016, a small decrease from 2015.
 Computers and electronic products remained California’s largest exports, accounting for 21.7 percent of all California exports to Mexico.
 Exports of transportation equipment and machinery from California to Mexico grew to total over $5 billion.

-Also in 2015, California imported $46.4 billion in goods from Mexico, a $5 billion increase from 2014.
+Also in 2016, California imported $46.35 billion in goods from Mexico, a $5 billion increase from 2014.
 The top import categories were transportation equipment, computer and electronic products, agricultural products, and manufactured commodities.
-California is the second largest importing state for good from Mexico.
+California is the second largest importing state for goods from Mexico.

-According to a September 2014 report by Visit California, nearly 7.5 million people visited California from Mexico in 2013, spending nearly $3 billion.
+According to a December 2016 report by Visit California, nearly 7.8 million people visited California from Mexico in 2015, spending over $3 billion.
 Mexico sends more visitors to California than any other country by a wide margin.